Dr. Richard Weinblatt

 Law and Order: The Magazine for Police Management March 1997

 "Special Report: S.W.A.T.: Counseling and Support for S.W.A.T.
+Personnel"

 Sheriff Magazine January-February 1997